-Otherwise, you will be stuck with a generic LinkedIn link that will be difficult to include on your resume materials and/or business cards.
-These LinkedIn Help instructions can show you how to customize your public profile URL (otherwise known as a vanity URL).
+If you don’t, you’ll be stuck with a generic (and long) link that will be difficult to include on your resume materials and/or business cards.
+These LinkedIn Help instructions show you how to customize your public profile URL (otherwise known as a vanity URL).

-Under the vanity URL and top third of your profile, your profile gives you the option to include a Twitter handle, three websites, company web address, phone number, email address and more — neatly placed in an address file at the lower right hand corner of your intro box, alongside your LinkedIn URL.
-This makes it easy for you to find info to contact people on your target list and simpler for hiring managers to contact you.
+Under the vanity URL and top third of your profile, you have the option to include a Twitter handle, three website addresses, a company web address, phone number, email address and more — neatly placed in an address file at the lower right-hand corner of your intro box, alongside your LinkedIn URL.
+Taking advantage of this section makes it easier for hiring managers to contact you.

 The summary section provides you a 2,000-character space to showcase your achievements and key accomplishments.
-It should be filled with examples of how you have achieved various things.
 Additionally, you can reference other parts of your profile here, to encourage readers to keep scrolling to the other sections of your profile where your work is more prominently displayed.

-Here is where you can start to build your brand.
-Your brand is not only what you want to project of yourself, but what your employers, coworkers, vendors and clients have come to know you for during your career.
-Remove the fluff and clichés from your summary and instead make it jam-packed with action-driven information and language, letting your personality shine through for that prospective employer.
-Don’t just tell someone you are results-driven, demonstrate this fact by citing results in your profile.
+Here is where you can really start to build your brand.
+Remove the fluff and clichés and instead make this section jam-packed with action-driven information and language, letting your personality shine through for that prospective employer.
+Don’t just tell someone you are results-driven, demonstrate this fact by citing specific results in your profile.

 Here is a guide to developing achievement-driven statements for your summary and experience sections.
 For each task or claim you are making:

-These two questions will steer you away from job responsibility tasks in your profile and put you on the road to developing accomplishment-driven language in your profile.
+Using these two questions will steer you away from wasting space by listing job responsibility tasks in your profile and will instead put you on the road to developing accomplishment-driven language in your profile.

 There are several sections in your profile that allow you to showcase your work and professional credentials and demonstrate your personality.
-All of these sections add dimension to your overall brand.
+Each of these sections can add dimension to your overall brand.

 For example, use the project section to spotlight work that is pertinent to your profession.
-Be sure you have permission to use this material publicly on your profile.
-This is a great option for copywriters, graphic artists, conference speakers and corporate trainers, for example.
-What you decide to include here helps you set yourself apart from other candidates.
+(Be sure you have permission to use this material publicly on your profile.)
+This is an especially great option for copywriters, graphic artists, conference speakers and corporate trainers.
+What you decide to include here can help set you apart from other candidates.

-Include relevant information in each of these sections such as publications, projects, courses, volunteer experience and so on.
+Include relevant information in each of these sections such as publications, projects, courses and volunteer experience.
 Upload applicable media, presentations and videos.
-Ensure that what you include reinforces your personal brand.
+Make sure that what you include reinforces your personal brand.

-The more complete your profile, the improved positioning of your profile in search results when your network looks for people like you.
+The more complete your profile, the better chance you have of turning up in someone’s search results.
 Be sure to complete all of the sections including education, certifications, interests and the other section options your profile provides, when applicable.

-Insert the applicable information — being conscious about the overall impact it will have on your personal brand.
+Keep in mind the overall impact each piece of information will have on your personal brand.
 Include details that help enhance your brand and make your profile stronger.

-Additionally, do you know multiple languages?
+So you know multiple languages?
 Have your received honors and awards?
-Do you have patents to promote to the scientific or consumer goods community?
-These are details that could certainly help you rise above the competition when included and showcased.
+Do you have patents?
+These are the kinds of details to showcase that could help you rise above the competition.

-If you want to make your profile extra engaging and interesting to keep the reader scrolling down your profile, add media, such as documents, video, images and audio.
-Your profile is revved up into an online portfolio, in essence.
-Reference these included works in your summary, so the reader is motivated to keep scrolling to find the specific mentioned work.
+If you want to make your profile extra engaging and interesting to keep the reader scrolling down your profile, add media such as documents, video, images and audio.
+In essence, you’re creating a portfolio to go along with your resume.
 You can easily embed these links into your summary, work experience, education, project and other sections.

 As with everything else, you will want to make sure the media chosen supports your brand and reinforces your image in a positive manner.